The trading cards on a separate page, here.

 One of these I found tucked inside this, and the other was received as part of a trade with Crunch.
 Sadly I don't have the crayon that came with the second one, but I think there's little chance of finding it now!

-Subarudo Ramune Card
+Subarudo Pokedex Ramune Cards

 Source: crunch385 of pkmncollectors